In this article

 Additionally, factor in self-employment taxes, typically around 15.3% for Social Security and Medicare.
 If your state has income tax, include that in your calculations.
 The IRS requires quarterly estimated tax payments if you owe $1,000 or more annually.
 To avoid penalties, you can follow the safe harbor rule, paying either 90% of your current tax liability or 100% of the previous year's (110% if your income is over $150,000).

-A common approach is to reserve about 25–30% of your income for taxes, but this varies based on individual circumstances.
-If you want to avoid the headache, though, consulting with a tax professional is the best way to make sure your taxes are accurate and filed on time.
+A common approach is reserving about 25–30% of your income for taxes, which varies based on individual circumstances.
+If you want to avoid the headache, consulting with a tax professional is the best way to ensure your taxes are accurate and filed on time.

 How to prepare and file taxes as an LLC

-Doing taxes as a small business or LLC doesn’t have to be a stressful process.
-Using smart accounting software and taking advantage of e-filing are just some of the ways you can make your life easier once tax season comes around.
+Doing taxes as a small business or LLC doesn’t have to be stressful.
+Using smart accounting software and taking advantage of e-filing are just some ways to make your life easier once tax season comes around.

 Here are five simple steps to prepare and file taxes as an LLC.